Cyfrin/7-boss-bridge-audit/README.md

 ## Known Issues

-- We are aware the bridge is centralized and owned by a single user.
+- We are aware the bridge is centralized and owned by a single user, aka it is centralized.
 - We are missing some zero address checks/input validation intentionally to save gas.
 - We have magic numbers defined as literals that should be constants.
 - Assume the `deployToken` will always correctly have an L1Token.sol copy, and not some [weird erc20](https://github.com/d-xo/weird-erc20)